benarmston/cabal-constraints/README.md

 ## Using cabal-constraints

-`cabal-constraints` should be run from the route directory of a cabalized Haskell project.
+`cabal-constraints` should be run from the root directory of a cabalized Haskell project.
 It will print out all dependencies of the project in a format suitable for use in a `cabal-install` config file.
 For example, running `cabal-constraints` against itself produces the following: